mercadopago/devsite-docs/guides/mp-point/without-integration.en.md

 You can check your sales in the list of activities of the Mercado Pago account, or integrate [notifications](/developers/en/docs/mp-point/additional-content/notifications/webhooks) into your management system.

+> NOTE
+>
+> Important
+>
-> If you want to build something more advanced and personalized, read our [Integrated Point](developers/en/docs/mp-point/integration-configuration) documentation.
+> If you want to build something more advanced and personalized, read our [Integrated Point](/developers/en/docs/mp-point/integration-configuration) documentation.